tfeb/tfeb-lisp-hax/README.md

   (f 1))
 ```

-`bind` &c work *only* directly within `binding`: there is no code walker, intentionally so.
+Apart from this case,`bind` &c work *only* directly within `binding`: there is no code walker, intentionally so.
 There are top-level definitions of `bind` &c as macros which signal errors at macroexpansion time.

 ### Package, module, dependencies
 `binding` lives in `org.tfeb.hax.binding`and provides `:org.tfeb.hax.binding`.  `binding` depends on `collecting` and `iterate` at compile and run time.
 If you load it as a module then, if you have [`require-module`](https://github.com/tfeb/tfeb-lisp-tools#requiring-modules-with-searching-require-module "require-module"), it will use that to try and load them if they're not there.
 If it can't do that and they're not there you'll get a compile-time error.